 You are not meant to do this alone.

 Your attorney handles the law.
-We handle everything else.
+We handle the matter.

-From documentation to timelines to day-to-day decisions, Fitz & Morri keeps your case organized, clear, and moving forward.
+From documentation and timelines to communications and preparation, Fitz & Morri helps keep your case organized, clear, and moving forward.

-We track what’s happening as it happens, so patterns are documented and nothing gets lost.
+We track what is happening as it happens — so patterns are documented, timelines stay current, and important details do not get lost.

 Action is Character.